 My research interests lie in computational neuroscience, ranging from theoretical study and simulation to data analysis.
 I have collaborated actively with theoretical and experimental neuroscientists.
 Directly from experimental data, we have found a common dynamical state (Probability Polling state or p-polling state) underlying neuronal coding, which reveals a mechanism underlying the application of low order Maximum Entropy Principle (MEP) in neuronal networks.
 Our study on the effective interactions of the MEP model also shows how a sparse coupling structure can lead to a sparse coding scheme.

-My another interest is to study deep learning theoretically.
+Another interest of mine is studying deep learning theoretically.
 Empirically, we found a Frequency Principle (F-Principle) that deep neural networks (DNNs) often capture target functions from low frequency to high frequency in order during the training.
 We then develop a theoretical framework by Fourier analysis to understand the F-Principle.
-In addition, our theory can understand when and how F-Principle can hold or fail.
 Our theory provides an understanding to why DNNs can have a large capacity to memorize randomly labeled dataset, but still, possess good generalization in real dataset.
 The series work of the F-Principle lays a new direction for quantitatively understanding deep learning.
 A summary of the F-Principle can be found here (PDF).